Giving to Widford Parish

 HOW CAN I GIVE TO WIDFORD PARISH?

-- By setting up a standing order with your bank – if you would like details on how to set this up, please contact the Parish Office.
+- By setting up a standing order with your bank – if you would like details on how to set this up,see below.

 OTHER WAYS TO GIVE

 - A regular offering is taken at all our Sunday services.
 Please use the giving envelopes provided.
-If you need some Gift Aid envelopes, please ask a church warden for one
+If you need some Gift Aid envelopes, please ask a church warden for one.
+Single donations of up to £30 are now eligible for the Gift Aid for Small Donations Scheme.

-- If you would like to send us a cheque, please make it payable to Widford Parish PCC and send to the Parish Office at the address on our website.
+- If you would like to send us a cheque, please make it payable to Widford Parish PCC and put it in the weekly collection plate or send it to the Parish Office at this address.

 TO LEAVE A LEGACY